-When choosing a defibrillator, keep in mind that not all brands are created equal.
+When choosing an AED for your gym, keep in mind that not all brands are created equal.
 You want to opt for an FDA-approved brand like Philips, HeartSine, PhysioControl, Zoll, or Defibtech.
 When looking at pricing, portability, and ease of use as deciding factors, certain models stand above the rest.

 When it comes to ease of use, the Defibtech Lifeline VIEW is unparalleled.
 It’s the only automated external defibrillator to offer full-color video demonstration in real time.
 On-screen personal coaching demonstrates CPR, rescue breathing, and external defibrillation.
 The user can even toggle between different types of lifesaving instruction depending on their level of training.

-The VIEW has won awards for its lightweight ergonomic design.
+The VIEW is perhaps the best AED for gyms.
+It has won awards for its lightweight ergonomic design.
 It weighs less than 3 pounds but has withstood crush-testing up to 1,000 pounds.
 It also has the highest available rating for drop/shock testing and is water- and dust-resistant.
 If you have to race this device across the gym in an emergency, you never have to worry about the consequences of dropping it.

-The Samaritan PAD 350P and 450P are two of HeartSine’s best and most cost-effective models.
-They offer real-time CPR and defibrillation coaching for both novice and experienced users, and their simple two-button operation eliminates confusion in an emergency situation.
+The Samaritan PAD 350P and 450P are two of HeartSine’s best and most cost-effective models – and they are a near-perfect gym AED device.
+Each model offers real-time CPR and defibrillation coaching for both novice and experienced users, and their simple two-button operation eliminates confusion in an emergency situation.
 One button turns on the device and initiates the coaching process, and the other button delivers shock.

 Like the VIEW, these models are lightweight and durable.
 At 2.4 pounds, they’re the lightest defibrillators you’ll find, but they still boast the highest-available durability ratings, including an IP56 Dust & Water Rating.